AbductiveLearning/ABLkit/docs/Intro/Datasets.rst

 ABL-Package assumes user data to be structured as a tuple, comprising the following three components:

 - ``X``: List[List[Any]]
     A list of sublists representing the input data.
-We refer to each sublist in ``X`` as an sample and each sample may contain several instances.
+We refer to each sublist in ``X`` as an example and each example may contain several instances.
 - ``gt_pseudo_label``: List[List[Any]], optional
-    A list of sublists with each sublist representing a ground truth pseudo label sample.
-Each sample consists of ground truth pseudo labels for each **instance** within a sample of ``X``.
+    A list of sublists with each sublist representing a ground truth pseudo label example.
+Each example consists of ground truth pseudo labels for each **instance** within a example of ``X``.
 - ``Y``: List[Any]
-    A list representing the ground truth reasoning result for each **sample** in ``X``.
+    A list representing the ground truth reasoning result for each **example** in ``X``.

 .. warning::
     Each sublist in ``gt_pseudo_label`` should have the same length as the sublist in ``X``. ``gt_pseudo_label`` is only used to evaluate the performance of the learning part but not to train the model.
 If the pseudo label of the instances in the datasets are unlabeled, ``gt_pseudo_label`` can be ``None``.